awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraFeaturesRegionsDBEngines.grids.md

 ## Backtracking in Aurora<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Backtrack"></a>

 By using backtracking in Aurora, you return the state of an Aurora cluster to a specific point in time, without restoring data from a backup\.
-Backtrack enables you to move your database to a prior point in time without the need to restore from a backup\.
 It completes within seconds, even for large databases\.
 For more information, see [Backtracking an Aurora DB cluster](AuroraMySQL.Managing.Backtrack.md)\.

 Aurora backtracking is available for Aurora MySQL only\.
 It's not available for Aurora PostgreSQL\.